-Personally, I prefer feeding my plants with composted yard and kitchen scraps and chicken bedding.
+While there is no chemical difference between nitrogen from compost and nitrogen formulated in a lab, I prefer feeding my plants with composted yard and kitchen scraps and chicken bedding.
 Not only does this mix have excellent nutrients, it also improves soil structure.
 If you decide fertilizer really is necessary: READ THE BAG.
 Seriously.
 Federal law requires that important information is printed on the container and for good reason.
 Follow directions carefully and wash your hands when you’re done.
-Technically, there is no chemical difference between nitrogen from compost and nitrogen formulated in a lab.
-Nitrogen is nitrogen.
-The difference lies in everything else.
-What are the fillers?
-What else is in the compost that plants need?
-Honestly, there’s a lot we don’t yet understand about how living things interact.
-I prefer to err on the natural side, just in case.

 What are your plants hungry for?

 Brown marmorated stink bugs have invaded the world!

 Okay, so maybe that was a bit melodramatic, but the fact remains: brown marmorated stink bugs have exponentially increased their range and they can be serious garden pests.

 Most stink bug species eat popular fruit and vegetable crops, such as apples, peas, peppers, as corn, raspberries, grapes, tomatoes, pecans, pears, peaches, nectarines, lima beans and other bean plants, blueberries, hazelnuts, and cucumbers.
 When they feed, stink bugs inject your garden plants with enzymes that break down plant tissue into juices they can suck up.
 This makes the fruit under the skin tough, and pretty unappealing to us.
 It also sets the stage for several bacterial, viral, and fungal diseases.